Bernie Sanders Blasts Joe Biden After Democratic Front-Runner Praised Pharmaceutical Companies To Donors

-A comment former Vice President Joe Biden offered at a private event at the home of a surgeon left some shaking their heads on Sunday, one of whom was Biden’s rival, Vermont Sen. Bernie Sanders who issued a tweet Sunday afternoon speaking out against Biden.
+A comment former Vice President Joe Biden offered at a private event at the home of a surgeon left some shaking their heads on Sunday, one of whom was Biden’s rival, Vermont Sen. Bernie Sanders.
+Sanders then issued a tweet Sunday afternoon speaking out against Biden.

-Biden, who current polling data suggests is the front-runner among the still-crowded field of candidates vying for the Democratic Party’s nomination to take on President Donald Trump, was reported praising pharmaceutical companies at a private event with donors in an article published Sunday by Bloomberg.
+Biden, who current polling data suggests is the front-runner among the still-crowded field of candidates vying for the Democratic Party’s nomination to take on President Donald Trump, was reportedly praising pharmaceutical companies at a private event with donors in an article published Sunday by Bloomberg.

-The comments were made in a discussion about medical research and Biden’s own 2015 “moonshot” initiative to further increase research into cancer in 2015 following the death of his son, Beau Biden, to the disease.
+The comments were made in a discussion about medical research and Biden’s own 2015 “moonshot” initiative to further increase research into cancer following the death of his son, Beau Biden, to the disease.
 But as Bloomberg noted, Biden’s comments raised eyebrows as his praise was not seemingly directed toward medical innovation, but was instead offered to the drug companies themselves.

 The 76-year-old former Vice President has public criticized the pharmaceutical industry, and his campaign previously released a plan in order to end what Biden says is “drug corporations… profiteering off of the pocketbooks of sick individuals.”
 The plan put forth by Biden, aimed at reeling in high drug prices set by pharmaceutical companies, received criticism from the industry, who resists any attempt at further regulation, per Bloomberg.

-The progressive presidential candidate was quick to tell his nearly 10 million Twitter followers that his views were at odds with those of the former Vice President.
+Sanders, the progressive presidential candidate, was quick to tell his nearly 10 million Twitter followers that his views were at odds with those of the former Vice President.

 I disagree with Joe Biden.
 The pharmaceutical companies are greedy, corrupt and engaged in price fixing. https://t.co/SXANOMKeXp